glomukabwa/Basic-Pharmacy-GUI-Java-Swing/README.md

 - MySQL<br>

 ## Future Improvements
-- Connect the different pages of the application
+- A centralized dashboard to replace the need for different pages for functionalities
+- An admin dashboard to manage employees and all drug info

 ## Demo Pictures
 - Welcome:<br><br> <img width="436" height="448" alt="image" src="https://github.com/user-attachments/assets/2ba59225-59a8-45fc-a03a-12382a9e7c1b" />